Auresalia/BestBoySpecifier9000/README.md

 ## Can I have a link to the executable version of this?
 Yeah, sure.
 [Here you go.](https://www.dropbox.com/s/5r6ox287xx1ho9v/BestBoySpec9000.jar?dl=0)

+## Do I need any programs to run it?
+Not that I'm aware of.
+If it doesn't work, then you probably need to download the JRE [here.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

 ## So what if I want to commit to this project?
 Why would you?